What to do when your CD matures in a falling rate environment

 Look beyond the ‘big four’ banks

 Larger banks tend to offer much lower APYs, with rates as low as between 0.01-0.1 percent.
 This is why it’s best to expand your search beyond the four largest banks.
 There are plenty of opportunities at credit unions and smaller banks, according to John Blizzard, founder of CD Valet.
-Many federally-insured online-only banks and credit unions also offer CDs with high, competitive APYs.
+Many federally insured online-only banks and credit unions also offer CDs with high, competitive APYs.

 “Despite their size, the nation’s four largest financial institutions [Chase, Bank of America, Wells Fargo and Citigroup] often offer significantly below-market rates on CDs,” says Blizzard.
-“With these institutions holding about 25% of the nation’s CDs, savers with accounts at large banks likely will find better returns elsewhere.
+“With these institutions holding about 25% of the nation’s CDs, savers with accounts at large banks will likely find better returns elsewhere.
 Exploring options at smaller banks and credit unions could result in significantly higher yields.”

 Explore alternative savings products

 High-yield savings accounts and money market accounts could be other options to put your savings in when your CD matures.
 As of this writing, one of the highest money market account rates among the banks we monitor is 5.30 percent APY, which is offered by Vio Bank.
-This is roughly 12 times higher than the national money market account average of 0.42 percent, according to Bankrate’s most recent survey.
+This is roughly 12 times higher than the national money market account average of 0.41 percent, according to Bankrate’s most recent survey.

 Close the CD